 What If I Can’t Forget?

 If we can’t forget, can we still forgive?
 We were not created to forget traumatic or painful experiences.
 Healing through forgiveness occurs in remembering and reshaping the transgressive event, not repressing it.
-The delicate work of recasting the painful story bring new understanding (Enright & Coyle, 1998).
+The delicate work of recasting the painful story brings new understanding (Enright & Coyle, 1998).
 However, recalling a painful event can be a slippery slope.
 It is not uncommon to experience the temptation to slide into assigning blame, seeking personal justice, or embracing unforgiveness.
 Entertaining those temptations detours us from connection and healing.
 Therefore, it is important to remember that forgiveness is about connection, not perfection.

 The Work

 As Christians, we are agreeable to the concept of forgiveness.
 However, many of us labor to accept and reveal to others the challenges involved in offering forgiveness for repeated offences.
-Forgiveness is hard work that must be revisited and managed, in order to be maintained.
+Forgiveness is hard work that must be revisited and managed in order to be maintained.
 While “70 X7” may initially appear daunting, the symbolic number (490) immediately organizes our thinking around goal orientation.